 Welcome to Ayata Lab at the Neuroscience Initiative of The CUNY Advanced Science Research Center.

-Our lab’s main interest is how external factors (e.g., climate change, diet, and social cues) alter long-term functions of microglia and thus influence the susceptibility to neurological diseases.
+Our lab’s primary interest is how external factors (e.g., climate change, diet, and social cues) alter the long-term functions of microglia and thus influence susceptibility to neurological diseases.
 We combine novel mouse models, primary cell culture systems, and molecular techniques with state-of-the-art biotechnological tools at the ASRC’s core facilities and the expertise from the members of the ASRC’s Environmental Sciences, Neuroscience, Structural Biology, Nanoscience, and Photonics Initiatives to answer this question.

 From external signals to cellular responses

 Habits, experiences, and environmental exposures heavily influence the quality of cognitive aging and the risk of developing neurological diseases.
 We address what cellular responses these factors trigger in microglia, the brain’s primary immune cells.
 Microglia are heavily implicated in the etiology of Alzheimer’s disease and other neurological diseases.